Customer Service Refresher Training

 An Image of Service: Influencing Opinion

 Like it or not, customers constantly judge service providers and their institutions based on what they see and how they feel about the various interactions they experience.
-In this next workshop segment, we will look the process of opinion forming and identify opportunities where we can affect how people feel and ultimately think about us and the organizations we represent.
+In this next workshop segment, we will look at the process of opinion forming and identify opportunities where we can affect how people feel and ultimately think about us and the organizations we represent.

 Staying Consistent: Why Standards Matter